older people doing thumbs up

 Being curious about the world is great for your mental health.
 I’m always seeking to learn new things.
 This can mean reading a fiction book set in a place that isn’t familiar or by an author that’s new to me.
 Researching new vegan recipes or trying to understand a little about football and the latest controversy.

 It can mean I want to enrol in an online course and learn something new.
 MOOCs are a good place to start.
 Massive Open Online Courses (MOOCs) are free online courses available for anyone to enrol.
 They are often taught by academics or experts, who just want to share their passion.
-You can do a course on the fundamental of statistics or learn more about food and health.
+You can do a course on the fundamentals of statistics or learn more about food and health.
 Maybe you already speak some Spanish, but you want to learn more.

 The easiest way to find a course is to search online using the word MOOC followed by the subject, so for example you would search “MOOC nutrition” or MOOC Spanish”.